-Though early rulings were inconsistent, they suggest the exclusion is as old as the income tax itself.
-A 1954 law review article concludes that the exclusion merely "crept" into the law.
+Though early rulings were inconsistent, they suggest the exclusion is as old as the income tax itself. $^{70}$ A 1954 law review article concludes that the exclusion merely "crept" into the law.
 [An early interpretive regulation] revised April 17, 1919 provided that premiums on . . . health insurance were income to the employees.
 The provision was later omitted . . .
 [In] 1920, a Solicitor's Law Opinion created the exception by holding that the premiums on group insurance were not paid as compensation but as an investment in group efficiency.

 Other scholars have concluded, "Employer contributions for ... health insurance plans were nontaxable in the original income tax in 1913" and that "employer contributions to such arrangements were generally not taxable to the employee."
 Given that the "modern health insurance developed in the 1930s," it appears there never was a period when the income tax applied to employer-purchased health insurance.
+The scholars are contributions to such arrangements were generally not taxable to the employee.